mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 ![](<.gitbook/assets/image (1) (1) (1).png>)

 As an expert I would first focus on the flagged cases and try to extract all information that are relevant in those cases.
 In this example we can notice that the timestamp of the flagged cases is at night, while the other transactions are made during the day.
 Another noticeable feature is that UserID 4 can be likely related to a fraud since he/she made a small transaction followed by a big one.
-UserID 2 is showing a strange behaviour aswell, by making multiple small transaction in the same day.&#x20;
+UserID 2 is showing a strange behaviour aswell, by making multiple small transaction in the same day.

 Secondly, an intra-account anomalies detection could be done by making a break-point analysis (a time window is defined, then data are splitted into two parts and compared, if anomalies are detected it is flagged) and a inter-account detection by using peer group analysis (each account is linked to a group of peers and its behaviour is analyze w.r.t. other peers, if it is anomalous it is flagged as suspicious). \
 I would apply them to both UserID 2 an 4: the results may yields other interesting insights and help in better decide whether the transactions are actually fraudulent.